 I don’t want to be entirely cynical about President Obama’s jobs speech yesterday.
 Some of the ideas in his proposal, like the money to fix up old schools, are great.
-He is finally putting his rhetorical focus on the issue the American people actually wanted him to be talking all along.
+He is finally at least putting his rhetorical focus on the issue the American people actually wanted him to be talking about this whole time.
 If the package Obama outlined last night was actually a compromise that Obama got the Republican Congressional leadership to agree to, I might even consider this fairly poorly designed plan a decent deal.

-The problem, though, is that this jobs package isn’t going to pass Congress, so this speech wasn’t about policy, it was about messaging.
-From that perspective, the speech was very scary to me as a progressive, because in the middle of what should have been a speech about getting Americans back to work, Obama very publicly endorsed putting Medicare and Medicaid on the deficit-reduction chopping block.
+The problem, though, is that this jobs package isn’t going to pass, so this speech wasn’t about policy, it was about messaging.
+Seen from that perspective, the speech was very scary to me as a progressive, because in the middle of what should have been a speech about getting Americans back to work, Obama very publicly endorsed putting Medicare and Medicaid on the deficit-reduction chopping block.
 Most important, Obama signaled he supports reducing Medicare spending that “some in his party” won’t like.
 From Obama’s Speech:

 This approach is basically the one I’ve been advocating for months.
 In addition to the trillion dollars of spending cuts I’ve already signed into law, it’s a balanced plan that would reduce the deficit by making additional spending cuts, by making modest adjustments to health care programs like Medicare and Medicaid, and by reforming our tax code in a way that asks the wealthiest Americans and biggest corporations to pay their fair share.
 (Applause.)
 What’s more, the spending cuts wouldn’t happen so abruptly that they’d be a drag on our economy, or prevent us from helping small businesses and middle-class families get back on their feet right away.